makeitsofun/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_get_story_data_sql', $sql, $story_id, $chapter_ids, $statuses )`
-Filters the prepared raw SQL used to query chapters in the `fictioneer_get_story_data()` function.
+Filters the prepared raw SQL used to query chapters in the `\Fictioneer\Story::get_data()` function.
 For performance reasons, this function does not use `WP_Query`, as it would be 10-15 times slower.
 There is generally little need to modify this SQL, so the filter primarily exists to handle edge cases.

 **Warning:** Of all filters that can mess up your site, this one can mess up your site the most.